-It’s easy to start falling in love with Paris.
-As soon as you start daydreaming about it and when you’re actually there.
-I must admit, it is love at first sight.
-These days my wanderlust has been more heartfelt and so I thought I’d share my favorite things to do in Paris with you.
+It’s easy to start falling in love with Paris as soon as you start daydreaming about it and when you’re there.
+It is love at first sight.
+These days my wanderlust has been more heartfelt, and so I thought I’d share my favorite things to do in Paris with you.

 A Cozy Café Walk

-Start your day with a small coffee at Café de Flore, a bustling café in the Saint-Germain-des-Prés district, made famous by philosophers, celebrities, socialites – the likes of Sarte, Picasso and now Karl Lagerfeld and Johnny Depp.
+Start your day with a small coffee at Café de Flore, a bustling café in the Saint-Germain-des-Prés district, made famous by philosophers, celebrities, socialites – the likes of Sarte, Picasso, and now Karl Lagerfeld and Johnny Depp.
 Be sure to order une petit café et une croissant right away.
-Parisian servers ignore you until you know what you want and trust me this may take forever.
+Parisian servers ignore you until you know what you want.

-Carette is a popular cafe chain amongst fashionistas and bloggers alike. favorite spots are the ones in Trocadero and Place des Vosges.
+Next, make sure to visit Carette, a popular cafe chain amongst fashionistas and bloggers alike.
+The most popular spots are the ones in Trocadero and Place des Vosges.
 Lunch or afternoon tea is always a good idea here.
-I love that most of their locations provide a great spot for people watching.
+I love that most of their locations provide an excellent spot for people-watching.

 No Paris itinerary will be complete without a visit to Café des deux Moulins in Sacre Coeur.
 This cafe was made famous by the movie Amelie.
-To this day they serve Creme Brulee.
-While it isn’t spectacular, it does feel a bit nostalgic having the experience to ‘crack’ the brulee just as Amelie did!
+To this day, they serve Creme Brulee.
+While it isn’t spectacular, it does feel a bit nostalgic having the experience to ‘crack’ the brulee, just as Amelie did!
 If you are up for a walk, go up the steps of the Sacre Coeur via Square Louise Michel.
 I promise you the 200+ steps are worth it when you get to the top.
 The view is simply breathtaking.
-Reward yourself with a ride down the historical Montmartre Funicular, or by taking any of the Rues (streets) with steps.
+Reward yourself with a ride down the historical Montmartre Funicular or take any of the Rues (streets) with steps.

 Finish your cafe walk at the Les Deux Maggot.
 Another popular spot in the Saint-Germain-des-Prés district.
-Similar in appeal to Cafe de Flore, the who’s who of Paris loved a good cafe and cigarette here.
-Made famous from literary writers and the intellectual elite of the city such as Simone de Beauvoir, Ernest Hemingway, and Jean Paul Sartre.
-If you are ‘caffeined out’ have a Kir Royale instead – I personally love a good bubbly to end the day and jumpstart the evening festivities.
+Similar in appeal to Cafe de Flore, the who’s who of Paris loved a good cafe and cigarette here—made famous by literary writers and the intellectual elite of the city such as Simone de Beauvoir, Ernest Hemingway, and Jean-Paul Sartre.
+If you are ‘caffeinated out,’ have a Kir Royale instead – I love a good bubbly to end the day and jumpstart the evening festivities.